 Estimated reading time: 11 minutes

 How to prepare for the Everest Base Camp Trek is a Frequently Asked Question by travellers.
-Furthermore, they often search on the internet to get information about their preparation for the trek.
+Furthermore, they often search the internet for information about their trek preparation.
 That’s why we have prepared an article to inform travellers about pre-information about their pre-planning for the trek.
 In addition, this article will give you basic ideas about the EBC trek itinerary, trek preparation, when to trek, how to start and when to trek.
 Similarly, it provides information on excursion expenses, travel insurance, equipment checklist, and other related tour information.